How to Transition Through Change

 We’ve all heard the famous quote: “Change is the only constant in life.”
 And we know that to be resilient, both personally and professionally, we have to face change head on and get to the other side.

 Effective leaders understand that success requires more than just coping with change — and that the goal is not to “get by.”
 These leaders accept that change is happening; they hone strategies for dealing with the unknown; and they shift their behavior to accommodate new situations and challenges.

 What’s the Difference Between Change & Transition?

 To manage change, first understand that there is a difference between change and transition.

 - Change is defined as the situations and occurrences that impact organizations and individuals.
-Change creates the need to move from the way things used to be to the way they are now, such as a new boss, a move to another location, or a shift in policy.
-Learn our 5 Tips for Adapting to Change.
+Change creates the need to move from the way things used to be to the way they are now, such as a new boss, a move to a work-from-home environment, or a shift in policy.
+Adapting to change requires flexibility.

 - Transition is the internal psychological process of adapting to a new situation.
 Transition can happen quickly or slowly.
 It is the process of moving successfully from the old to the new.
 Here are our tips for navigating the 3 stages of transition.

 Tips for Navigating the 3 Stages of Transition